Roy London

-Roy London (March 3, 1943 – August 8, 1993) was an American actor, acting coach, director and teacher.
+Roy London (March 3, 1943 – August 8, 1993) was an American actor, acting coach, director, and teacher.

 Early life

 London was born and raised on the Upper West Side of Manhattan, New York City.
-A math prodigy at age five, London was on the radio show Quiz Kids, and was educated at the experimental elementary school at Hunter College, New York City.
-In 1948, the school was featured in Life and shows little Roy telling an arresting tale of death, transfiguration and group marriage involving Walt Disney's Mickey Mouse and Donald Duck.
+A math prodigy at age five, London was on the radio show Quiz Kids and was educated at the experimental elementary school at Hunter College, New York City.
+In 1948, the school, featured in Life, shows little Roy telling an arresting tale of death, transfiguration, and group marriage involving Walt Disney's Mickey Mouse and Donald Duck.
 To graduate at 20 from Antioch College, in Yellow Springs, Ohio, London wrote a paper that combined mathematical concepts and the precepts of theater.

 Acting

-Upon returning to New York in 1963, he found work, both on Broadway and in the burgeoning Off-Broadway scene.
-He studied acting at the Herbert Berghof Studio with Uta Hagen and was an integral member of Joseph Chaiken's avant-garde, 'Open Theater'.
-During this era, London lived with Pulitzer Prize winning playwright Lanford Wilson.
+Upon returning to New York City in 1963, he found work, both on Broadway and in the burgeoning off-Broadway scene.
+He studied acting at the Herbert Berghof Studio with Uta Hagen and was an integral member of Joseph Chaiken's avant garde Open Theater.
+During this era, London lived with Pulitzer Prize-winning playwright Lanford Wilson.

 In the late 1970s when London was on tour with Lynn Redgrave and performing on stage at the Huntington Hartford Theater in Los Angeles, he decided to stay in Hollywood.
 As an actor, he appeared on television in programs as widely diverse as WNET's USA Writer's segment about Catcher in the Rye, (London is the only person to have professionally portrayed Holden Caulfield with J.D.
-Salinger's approval) to the daytime soap opera The Edge of Night, where he was popular as a peeping-tom for several seasons.
-In commercials London was an everyman, playing one of the Tang astronauts, the Williams Lectric Shave man, the Western Auto man, and innumerable others.
-He appeared on Falcon Crest, Hill Street Blues, Newhart, Momma's Place, Fatal Vision and many more.
-In feature films, after a bit part in The Magic Garden of Stanley Sweetheart, London went on to roles in Hardcore with George C. Scott, Antonioni's Zabriskie Point, William Friedkin's Rampage and other films.
+Salinger's approval) to the daytime soap opera The Edge of Night, where he was popular as a peeping tom for several seasons.
+In commercials, London was an everyman, playing one of the Tang astronauts, the Williams Lectric Shave man, the Western Auto man, and innumerable others.
+He appeared on Falcon Crest, Hill Street Blues, Newhart, Momma's Place, Fatal Vision, and many more.
+In feature films, after a bit part in The Magic Garden of Stanley Sweetheart, London went on to roles in Hardcore with George C. Scott, Antonioni's Zabriskie Point, William Friedkin's Rampage, and other films.

 Writing

 London was an original member and a resident playwright of Circle Repertory Company in Greenwich Village.
-London won the Peabody Award for a radio play and has three books of plays published by Dramatists Play Service.
-In addition, he was awarded the National Endowment for the Arts Fellowship in Creative Writing and the New York State Grant in Creative Writing.
+He won the Peabody Award for a radio play and had three books of plays published by Dramatists Play Service.
+In addition, he was awarded the National Endowment for the Arts Fellowship in creative writing and the New York State Grant in creative writing.

 London's television projects included a two-hour Movie of the Week for NBC, California Gold Rush.
 He wrote several screenplays, including Tiger Warsaw, starring Patrick Swayze and Piper Laurie.